 Christmas trees?
-Yes, indeed it is an important part of celebrating Christmas and where delicately wrapped holiday gifts are placed under; however, it is also a piece of oil and gas equipment used to regulate the flow of pipes in a well system.
+Yes, indeed they are an important part of celebrating Christmas and delicately wrapped holiday gifts are placed under them; however, it is also a piece of oil and gas equipment used to regulate the flow of pipes in a good system.

 Blowout?
 There is the kind you get at a hair salon, but I am referring to the sudden, uncontrolled release of underground pressure from an oil well.

 Brent?
-Not only a common boy’s name, it is in fact the benchmark for pricing Brent North Sea Crude Oil.
+Not only a common boy’s name, but it is also in fact the benchmark for pricing Brent North Sea Crude Oil.